Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 [[ -f bed_files.txt.nonexistent ]]; echo $?

-As observed in the above code block, the true
+As observed in the above code block, the true and

-shell commands silently exit with status 0 and
+false shell commands silently exit with status 0 and

 non-zero, respectively.
 For other commands, a zero exit status indicates